obamalawyer/ZomboidModTool/README.md

 options:
   -h, --help    show this help message and exit
-  -d, --docker  for a docker compose thing (default: False) -n, --native  for native hosting or editing existing container i think (default: False)
+  -d, --docker  for a docker compose thing
+  -n, --native  for native hosting or editing existing container i think